 This bill would require the Department of Public Health to issue guidance regarding best practices for food donation, as well as liability protections for food donation.
 Promoting the donation of food with businesses can help ensure more food is donated.

-Status Update, March 2022: Referred to the House Public Health Committee in April, hearing held in October 2021.
-As of February, the bill was not reported favorably out of committee, however, the House extended the reporting date through December 31st.
+Status Update, September 2022: Referred to the House Public Health Committee in April 2021, hearing held in October 2021.
+As of February 2022, the bill was not reported favorably out of committee, however, the House extended the reporting date through December 31st, 2022.
+In September 2022, the bill was referred to a study order, effectively closing debate on this bill for this session.

 An Act decreasing food waste by standardizing the date labeling of food